-Adults living in Western Kentucky have slightly lower household incomes than adults in the state as a whole.
-Although the percentage of adults living below 100% of the federal poverty guidelines (FPG)8 is similar for Western Kentucky and the state, fewer
+Adults living in Northern Kentucky have higher household incomes than adults in the state as a whole.
+Household incomes in Northern Kentucky also stayed more consistent than those across the state.
+For example, the percentage of Kentuckians living below 100% of the federal poverty guidelines (FPG)8 went from 19% in 2008 to 26% in 2009.
+In comparison, the percentage of Northern Kentuckians living below